 Allison Turner is an intern at the Office of University Sustainability and will spearhead the Eco-Reps program for the 2013-2014 academic year.
 Allison is a junior pursuing a degree in Natural Resources & Environmental Science and Political Science, and wishes Eco-Reps was around when she was a freshman.
 Allison is a 2013 Udall Scholar, and Purdue’s first Udall Scholar.

 Patrick Brown is an undergraduate senior currently working towards a B.S. in Environmental and Ecological Engineering.
-His degree is themed around urban systems and sustainability with a minor in Environmental Politics and Policy.
-He is the Society of Environmental and Ecological Engineering’s representative to the Student Sustainability Council and is also involved in a number of other sustainability organizations such as Boiler Green Initiative.
-He was also involved in a number of sustainability related projects such as the Purdue Student Sustainability Summit and Campus RainWorks.
+His degree is themed around urban systems and sustainability with a minor in both, Environmental Politics and Policy and Natural Resources and Environmental Science.
 As an OUS intern he has worked on the Tailgate Recycling program and the Eco-Reps program.
 He has a dream of more sustainable world, one that can be started at Purdue University.